mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 12/JTAS_-_Volume_12_May24.md

 ```

 Hrrak!k Battle-axe
-A curved great axe nearly two metres long, the mass and sharpness of
+A curved great axe nearly two meters long, the mass and sharpness of
 these blades can cause catastrophic wounds, meaning they are often
 used in Srriikka!ki death duels and boarding actions.
 These axes are
 sometimes crude weapons stamped from industrial machines but can